satwikkansal/wtfpython/README.md

 - So before run time, `array` is re-assigned to the list `[2, 8, 22]`, and since out of `1`, `8` and `15`, only the count of `8` is greater than `0`, the generator only yields `8`.

-## The GIL messes it up (Multithreading vs Mutliprogramming example)

 ## Be careful with chained operations

 ```py